nicocrm/aqueduct-sync/README.md

 The messages must be objects with a `payload` property of the following format:

- * action: create, update, delete
+ * `action`: create, update, delete (delete is NOT implemented at this time)
- * type: the local entity name
+ * `type`: the local entity name
- * data: the record data.
+ * `data`: the record data.
 For an update this should be partial data, including only the fields that were changed.
- * identifier: a local record identifier that will be passed to the upsert call
+ * `identifier`: a local record identifier that will be passed to the upsert call
+ * `meta`: optional metadata that will be passed unmodified to the create, update or remove method

 Note this API is a promisified version of a subset of methods from [mongodb-queue](https://github.com/chilts/mongodb-queue)